-Organized to coincide with other major NYC music events in June, the month’s calendar boasts both public and industry facing events, including Governor’s Ball, the Annual Songwriters Hall of Fame Induction Ceremony, the National Music Publishers Association Annual Meeting, A2IM Indie Week, the Northside Festival, Live Nation’s Ford Amphitheater series at Coney Island, SummerStage and BRIC Celebrate Brooklyn!
+Organized to coincide with other major NYC music events in June, the month’s calendar boasts both public and industry facing events, including the Governors Ball Music Festival, the Annual Songwriters Hall of Fame Induction Ceremony, the National Music Publishers’ Association annual meeting, Live Nation’s Ford Amphitheater series at Coney Island, SummerStage, and BRIC Celebrate Brooklyn!
 Festival opening weekends, and many more!

-The Mayor’s Office of Media and Entertainment oversees the City of New York’s relationships with the key economic and creative sectors of film, TV, theater, music, advertising, publishing, digital content, and real estate as it relates to these industries.
+The Mayor’s Office of Media and Entertainment supports the key economic and creative sectors of film, TV, theater, music, advertising, publishing, and digital content.
 In total, these sectors account for over 305,000 jobs, and an economic output of $104 billion.
 The agency also oversees NYC Media, the largest municipal broadcasting entity in the country including five TV Stations and a radio station with a reach of 18 million households and a 50-mile radius.

 The office promotes New York City as a thriving center of creativity, issuing permits for productions filming on public property, and facilitating production throughout the five boroughs.
 It is also committed to expanding opportunities in the creative fields for all New Yorkers.
 See nyc.gov/mome for more information on innovative workforce and educational programs which effectively promote diversity and inclusion.

-We are so pleased to present New York Music Month, back for a second year with even more programming for musicians and music lovers alike.
-This initiative is a celebration of all that our city’s music industry has to offer, whether you’re an artist trying to make your mark, a sound engineer interested in honing your craft, or simply a music fan looking for free concerts this summer.
-New York is home to the largest and most diverse music business ecosystem on the planet, and I invite all New Yorkers to ‘get in the mix’ with us this summer!
+We are so pleased to present New York Music Month, back for a third year with a terrific slate of diverse programming for musicians and music lovers of all ages.
+This initiative is a celebration of all that our city’s thriving music industry has to offer, whether you’re an artist trying to make your mark, a sound engineer interested in honing your craft or a music fan looking for free concerts and music-related activities this summer.

 NYC has more digital music companies—72—than any other city.